Semantic-E2VID: a Semantic-Enriched Paradigm for Event-to-Video Reconstruction: Introduction

 \section{Introduction}

-Inspired by the human retina, neuromorphic event sensors, to overcome conventional frame-based cameras' inherent limitations, output a new modality called events, which, unlike standard camera frames that capture image intensities at fixed frame rates, event streams, triggered asynchronously, respond to changes in scene brightness at the pixel level \cite{gallego2020event, deng2021mvf}.
-Specifically, each pixel independently detects and records brightness variations in a log scale, generating an event whenever the change surpasses a predefined threshold.
-This unique mechanism enables event cameras to achieve ultra-low latency (on the order of microseconds), low power consumption, and an exceptionally high dynamic range (HDR), making them particularly advantageous for capturing fast-moving scenes and extreme lighting conditions \cite{rebecq2019events, lin2025learning, ercan2023evreal, long2024spike, wu2024ev, wu2025dark}.
+Inspired by the human retina, neuromorphic event sensors are designed to overcome the inherent limitations of conventional frame-based cameras by outputting a novel sensing modality known as events.
+Unlike standard cameras that capture image intensities at fixed frame rates, event cameras operate asynchronously and respond only to changes in scene brightness at the pixel level \cite{gallego2020event, deng2021mvf, li2025semantic}.
+Specifically, each pixel independently detects brightness variations in the logarithmic domain and triggers an event whenever the change exceeds a predefined threshold.
+This sensing mechanism enables event cameras to achieve ultra-low latency (on the order of microseconds), low power consumption, and exceptionally high dynamic range (HDR), making them particularly well suited for fast motion capture and extreme lighting conditions \cite{rebecq2019events, ercan2023evreal, wu2024ev, wu2025dark, shao2024temporal}.